+Simulation with moving camera positions.
 The last example demonstrates the new method in a simulation with a moving viewpoint.
 Fig. 1 shows the simulation result, which is computed on six moving partitions.
 The maximum grid size is 1/100, and the minimum is 1/400.
-The maximum time step is 1/30 s, which is used on the largest partition, and the minimum time step is 1/120 s, which is used on the smallest partition.
+The maximum time step is 1/30, which is used on the largest partition, and the minimum time step is 1/120, which is used on the smallest partition.
 The space-time resolution of each partition is fixed, but its position and dimension change automatically as the viewpoint moves.
-It can be seen that the new method is robust and efficient, and it provides natural-looking results with multiple levels of details that are consistent with human visual perception.
+It can be seen that the new method is robust and efficient, and it provides natural-looking results with multiple levels of details that are consistent with real-life observations.